waas-rent/vesc_can_sdk/README.md

 A pure C SDK for communicating with VESC controllers over CAN bus.
 This SDK provides a simple interface to send commands and receive responses from VESC devices without requiring any special libraries beyond a user-provided CAN send function.

+Use cases for this SDK include but are not limited to

+- Custom Firmware that wants to control a VESC controller such as VESC EDU, VESC Express, Maxim or Flipsky
+- Accessing VESC information when not being able to use VESC tool
+- General integration into other software

 VESC is a registered trademark of Benjamin Vedder.
 Read the [trademark policies](https://vesc-project.com/trademark_policies) for more information.

 ## Compatibility